-NDR Visite – Adventure Diagnosis reports on a patient who had unclear and complex neurological symptoms with headaches for years.
-Among the 47 different subtypes of migraine, migraine with brainstem aura is often difficult to distinguish from other diseases.
-So-called brainstem symptoms such as dizziness (vertigo), hearing noises (tinnitus), bilateral sensory and motor disorders as well as the inability to speak (dysarthria), swallow (dysphagia) and double vision (diplopia) can occur.
-Corresponding symptoms are sometimes difficult to differentiate from transient ischemic attacks (TIA) or stroke.
+NDR Visite – Abenteuer Diagnose reports on a patient with years of unclear and complex neurological symptoms, including headaches.
+Among the 47 different subtypes of migraine, migraine with brainstem aura is often difficult to distinguish from other illnesses.
+So-called brainstem symptoms such as dizziness (vertigo), ringing in the ears (tinnitus), bilateral sensory and motor disturbances, as well as the inability to speak (dysarthria), swallow (dysphagia), and see double (diplopia) can occur.
+These symptoms can sometimes be difficult to differentiate from transient ischemic attacks (TIAs) or strokes.

-Not easily recognized in everyday life are brainstem symptoms such as dizziness, tinnitus, bilateral sensory and motor disorders as well as dysarthria, dysphagia and diplopia.
-Corresponding symptoms can be observed in migraine with brainstem aura , and this form is sometimes difficult to distinguish from transient ischemic attacks (TIA).
-However, it helps to differentiate that patients with migraine with brainstem aura are usually in the second and third decades of life , there are no vascular risk factors , the headache in migraine with brainstem aura is severe , and the headache outlasts the neurological symptoms for a long time .
+Brainstem symptoms such as dizziness, tinnitus, bilateral sensory and motor disturbances, as well as dysarthria, dysphagia, and diplopia are not easily recognized in everyday life migraine with brainstem aura , and this form can sometimes be difficult to distinguish from transient ischemic attacks (TIAs).
+However, the following factors help in differentiating the two: patients with migraine with brainstem aura are generally in their second or third decade of life , vascular risk factors are absent , the headache in migraine with brainstem aura is severe , and the headache persists for a considerable time beyond the neurological symptoms .

-If the supply area of the basilar artery is affected, bilateral motor disorders can occur.
-In addition, visual disturbances may be present in both the temporal and basal visual fields of both eyes, as well as dysarthria, dizziness, hearing noise, hearing loss, diplopia, ataxia, bilateral sensory disturbances in the form of paresthesias, loss of consciousness and even coma.
-In individual cases, other symptoms have also been described, such as cerebellar disorders, tremor, nystagmus, retinal degeneration, deafness and ataxia.
+If the basilar artery's territory is affected, bilateral motor disturbances can occur.
+Additionally, visual disturbances may be present in both the temporal and basal visual fields of both eyes, as well as dysarthria, dizziness, tinnitus, hearing loss, double vision, ataxia, bilateral sensory disturbances in the form of paresthesia, loss of consciousness, and even coma.
+In isolated cases, further symptoms have been described, such as cerebellar dysfunction, tremor, nystagmus, retinal degeneration, deafness, and ataxia.

-The following are particularly the differential diagnosis : a tumor in the posterior cranial fossa , medication side effects (e.g. antiemetics), mitochondrial disorders and metabolic diseases .
+The following are of particular the differential diagnosis : a tumor in the posterior fossa , drug side effects (e.g. antiemetics), mitochondrial disorders and metabolic diseases .

-Details on the distinction between migraines and transient ischemic attacks (TIA) can be found here:
+Details on the distinction between migraine and transient ischemic attacks (TIA) can be found here:

 diagnostic criteria apply to migraine with brainstem aura :